 Aging-Related Anxiety in Yorkies

 Sudden behavioral changes in dogs may be caused due to aging.
-These anxiety symptoms may indicate that the dog is suffering from some kind of health issues.
+These anxiety symptoms may indicate that the dog is suffering from some kind of health issues; by recognizing the symptoms early of common health issues that affect Yorkies you might save their life.
 Uncharacteristic aggression may be one of the age-related anxiety symptoms in Yorkshire Terriers.
 Any changes in movement behavior may indicate joint problems.
 If a Yorkie shows changes in elimination patterns, it might be due to digestive, kidney, hormonal issues.
 Sometimes metabolic changes might trigger elimination pattern changes.

 This form of anxiety affects older Yorkshire Terriers and is often associated with cognitive dysfunction syndrome.
 Dogs suffering from CDS probably show signs of compromised cognitive functioning, loss of memory and perception, similar to the Alzheimer’s symptoms in humans.
 It may lead to anxiety in senior dogs.